 If a person feels that they have lost control of themselves and their substance use, they often shift their sphere of control to other areas of their life.
 Feeling out of control increases anxiety, and becoming a “control freak” is one way an addict may attempt to reduce this anxiety.
 Exerting outward control may also be an attempt to manage other uncomfortable emotions, such as depression, low self-esteem or feelings of powerlessness.

-Research suggests that people who abuse substances may be predisposed to do so because they have certain brain abnormalities that reduce their ability for impulse control.
-These abnormalities can cause a person to be less able to exert self-restraint when it comes to substance use (Science; February 2012: Vol. 335).
+Research suggests that people who misuse substances may be predisposed to do so because they have certain brain abnormalities that reduce their ability for impulse control.
+These abnormalities can cause a person to be less able to exert self-restraint when it comes to substance use.

-Once addicted, areas of the brain involved in self-control may be further affected by abnormal surges of dopamine flooding the brain’s limbic system, which controls emotion and behavior.
-If attempts to control outward circumstances begin to regularly fail, a substance abuser may come to expect that all future attempts to exert control in their lives, including controlling their substance use, are likely to fail as well.
-They develop a state of mind called learned helplessness and they stop trying to change their drug-using behaviors because they believe it is no longer possible to do so (even though this may not be true).
+Once addicted, areas of the brain involved in self-control may be further affected by abnormal surges of dopamine, which floods the areas of the brain where emotion and behavior is controlled.
+If attempts to control outward circumstances begin to regularly fail, someone who misuses substances may come to expect that all future attempts to exert control in their lives, including controlling their substance use, are likely to fail as well.
+This is known as learned helplessness.

 Yet, we know that emotional regulation is possible, even when learned helplessness has taken hold.
-Emotional regulation involves taking charge of our thoughts and feelings.
-It requires us to consciously analyze our thoughts and feelings and make appropriate adjustments when needed, in order to generate a more positive emotional response than would result from giving free reign to our automatic, negative thoughts.
 Emotional regulation starts with recognizing what is under our control and what is not, so that we do not unduly discourage ourselves by attempting to control people and situations that are not within our power to control in the first place.
-We assess for situations we can control, and then use the following strategies to better manage them.
+We can do this by:

 We believe everyone deserves access to accurate, unbiased information about mental health and recovery.
 That’s why we have a comprehensive set of treatment providers and don't charge for inclusion.
 Any center that meets our criteria can list for free.
 We do not and have never accepted fees for referring someone to a particular center.
 Providers who advertise with us must be verified by our Research Team and we clearly mark their status as advertisers.